suluknumoh/TranslateCS2/TranslateCS2/Assets/README.md

 - configure/define custom filters via App.config/TranslateCS2.dll.config
     - TranslateCS2.dll.config contains an explanation and two examples next to the three 'built-in' filters
 - modularization
+- translator module
-    - ability to implement and realize an external translator module that calls a translator-api
+    - ability to implement and realize an external translator module that calls a translator-api (depends on modularization)
     - see also: [TranslateCS2.TranslatorsExample readme.md](https://github.com/suluknumoh/TranslateCS2/blob/main/TranslateCS2.TranslatorsExample/readme.md)
+    - translator module(s) is/are only hooked into the 'large edit entry window/dialog'

 ## Version 0.3.1 (Patch for texts with many rows)
 - edit entry window